dappnode/mev-sp-fe/TERMS_OF_SERVICE.md

 ### Warranty Disclaimer

 THE SMOOTH IS PROVIDED ON AN “AS-IS” BASIS AND MAY INCLUDE ERRORS, OMISSIONS, OR OTHER INACCURACIES.
 DAPPNODE AND ITS CONTRIBUTORS MAKE NO REPRESENTATIONS OR WARRANTIES ABOUT DAPPNODE FOR ANY PURPOSE, AND HEREBY EXPRESSLY DISCLAIM ALL WARRANTIES, EXPRESS OR IMPLIED, INCLUDING, WITHOUT LIMITATION, ANY WARRANTY OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, OR NON-INFRINGEMENT OR ANY OTHER IMPLIED WARRANTY UNDER THE UNIFORM COMPUTER INFORMATION TRANSACTIONS ACT AS ENACTED BY ANY STATE.
-WE ALSO MAKE NO REPRESENTATIONS OR WARRANTIES THAT THE DAPPNODE MEV SMOOTHING POOL WILL OPERATE ERROR-FREE, UNINTERRUPTED, OR IN A MANNER THAT WILL MEET YOUR REQUIREMENTS AND/OR NEEDS.
-THEREFORE, YOU ASSUME THE ENTIRE RISK REGARDING THE QUALITY AND/OR PERFORMANCE OF THE DAPPNODE MEV SMOOTHING POOL AND ANY TRANSACTIONS ENTERED INTO THEREON.
+WE ALSO MAKE NO REPRESENTATIONS OR WARRANTIES THAT THE DAPPNODE SMOOTH WILL OPERATE ERROR-FREE, UNINTERRUPTED, OR IN A MANNER THAT WILL MEET YOUR REQUIREMENTS AND/OR NEEDS.
+THEREFORE, YOU ASSUME THE ENTIRE RISK REGARDING THE QUALITY AND/OR PERFORMANCE OF THE DAPPNODE SMOOTH AND ANY TRANSACTIONS ENTERED INTO THEREON.

 ### Limitation of Liability